 We promote self-development through a reintegration of ancient and modern science that assists individuals in reclaiming their creative powers and recognizing their connection to a universal, unifying Mind.
 This union of ancient and modern knowledge results from the Center’s ability to translate, understand and verify ancient scientific documents.
 In the past, politically motivated academicians have redacted and published these documents, primarily to deny Mind and denigrate the ancient methods.
 For that reason, hundreds of PDC volunteers have tested the ancient methods and offer positive testimony to the claims of increased awareness, inner vitality and union.

-The Personal Development Center offers articles, books, and translations resulting from over 35 years of non-profit research, teaching and publishing about personal self development.
+The Center offers articles, books, and translations resulting from over 40 years of non-profit research and teaching personal development.
 PDC publications showcase two basic qualities of humankind — the greatness of humans to evolve and their drive to bring forth advanced civilizations.
 Ironically, knowledge and cultivation of this greatness has become increasingly hidden because of the political power and control of institutions.

 Currently, the Center is summarizing modern research on the individuality and innate inner powers of infants and young children.
 This information, combined with ancient methods of personal development, further confirms the possibility of reclaiming these inner powers in adulthood.

 For example, Abraham Maslow made an unusual statement about the “growing tip ” of creative people in comparing them to children.
 “As the child looks out upon the world with wide, uncritical, innocent eyes, simply noting or observing what is the case, without either arguing the matter or demanding that it be otherwise, so does the self-actualizing person look upon nature in himself and in others.”
 1

-Alison Gopnik, a psychologist and philosopher, recently wrote an article in the prestigious journal Science which proves that: “…very young children’s learning and thinking are strikingly similar to much learning and thinking in science.”
+Alison Gopnik’s recent article in Science proves that: “…very young children’s learning and thinking are strikingly similar to much learning and thinking in science.”
 2